aheze/Popovers/README.md

 $0.dismissal.dragDismissalProximity = CGFloat(0.25)
 ```

-**Mode** Configure how the popover should auto-dismiss.
+**Mode:** Configure how the popover should auto-dismiss.
 You can have multiple at the same time!
 - `.tapOutside` - dismiss the popover when the user taps outside it.
 - `.dragDown` - dismiss the popover when the user drags it down.
 - `.dragUp` - dismiss the popover when the user drags it up.